mkuthan/mkuthan.github.io/_posts/2014-05-27-the-twelve-factor-app-part2.md

 I faced disposability issues, when I was developing applications hosted on GAE (Google App Engine).
 Forget about any heavy duty frameworks on GAE, the startup process must be really light.
-In general it is problematic in JVM world.
+In general it's problematic in JVM world.
 Startup time of the JVM is significant itself, and JMV must spin up our application as well.
 If I could compare JVM startup performance to the node.js there is a huge difference.